 Located deep within the Erawan National Park in Thailand, the famed 7-tiered Erawan Waterfall is a popular tourist attraction for backpackers.
 The charming elegance of this waterfall attracts many people to pay a visit to this national park.
 The flare of greenery with the Erawan Falls in the midst molds a mind-blowing topography.
-Therefore, it is a fabulous place to check your photography mastery and collect some utterly fascinating Instagram-worthy snapshots.
+Therefore, it is a fabulous place to check your photography mastery and collect utterly fascinating Instagram-worthy snapshots.

 A combination of adventurous and calming glamour, the waterfall earns a visit when in Kanchanaburi.
-So, if you are a nature lover and want to admire the beauty of the Erawan Waterfall, join us here.
+So, if you are a nature lover and want to admire the beauty of the Erawan Waterfalls, join us here.

 An exciting piece of information about Erawan Waterfall is its name which owes to the three-headed white elephant in Hindu folklore.
 Why?
 Because the top layer of Erawan Waterfall is supposed to look like the elephant's head.

 The first tier, Hlai Keun Lang, has a comparatively straightforward entry.
 It is a direct hike from the car parking area.
 Spectator little fish swim in the ponds set by the water flow.
-Thereon washing the legs and having a cheerful time with them, walk to the next tier - Wung Macha.
+Thereon, washing the legs and having a cheerful time with them, walk to the next tier - Wung Macha.
 Here, the road gets straighter and puts up with one to the second tier, constantly energetic during summers as people swim their way out from the scorching warmth.
 Furthermore, a small cave under the waterfall makes it all the more picturesque.

 Several flora varieties can be seen here owing to the national park's large greenery cover.
 The road reaches more challenging post the fifth tier.
 It brings a reasonable effort for one to travel to the sixth tier to achieve the final and the tallest level.